MileHacker Logo

 Budget Eateries & Street Food

-Abundant informal food stalls, small cafes, and spaza shops deliver affordable and authentic local food.
-Street vendors sell quick snacks like kota, vetkoek, and grilled mielies.
+Abundant informal food stalls, small cafes, and spaza shops deliver budget-friendly and real local food.
+Street vendors sell quick snacks like kota, vetkoek, and barbecued mielies.

 • Economical meal options.